0123gabriel/Ubuntu_ROS_Tutorial/Apply_Custom_Vehicle.md

 The sequence of steps is as follows

-1.Import 2 Vehicle Files Created in Blender
+1. Import 2 Vehicle Files Created in Blender
-2.Setting up Physics
+2. Setting up Physics
-3.Animation Blueprint Settings
+3. Animation Blueprint Settings
-4.Setting Up the Wheel Blueprint
+4. Setting Up the Wheel Blueprint
-5.Setting Up a Vehicle Spawn Blueprint
+5. Setting Up a Vehicle Spawn Blueprint
-6.Registering a custom vehicle in Vehicle Factory
+6. Registering a custom vehicle in Vehicle Factory